Odiambo/encry-outcry/ReadMe.md

 Zero Trust principles demand that **no system component is inherently trusted**, not even internal logs.
 Encrypting logs -especially admin logs and high-sensitivity application traces- extends Zero Trust protections to the observability layer.

 ### Homomorphic Encryption Ideatioin
-Traditional encryption protects data at rest and in transit—but not during processing. **Homomorphic Encryption (HE)** allows limited computation on encrypted data without decryption, producing encrypted results that, once decrypted, match the result of operations on plaintext.
+Traditional encryption protects data at rest and in transit, but not during processing. **Homomorphic Encryption (HE)** allows limited computation on encrypted data without decryption, producing encrypted results that, once decrypted, match the result of operations on plaintext.

 **HE:**
 - Eliminates the need to decrypt sensitive data during processing.
 - Reduces attack surface in shared, microservice, and AI environments.
 - Enables privacy perserving comptations in highly regulated domains like healthcare and finance.

-This opens the door to privacy-preserving analytics on log streams without ever exposing raw contents—especially powerful in regulated, zero-trust, or multi-tenant environments.
+This opens the door to privacy-preserving analytics on log streams without ever exposing raw contents, especially powerful in regulated, zero-trust, or multi-tenant environments.

 While our current system implements symmetric encryption (AES-GCM), the architecture is modular enough to support homomorphic log indexing or future federated learning extensions.